apache/geode-examples/functions/README.md

 ## Steps

-1. From the `geode-examples/functions` directory, build the example and run unit tests.
+1. From the `geode-examples/functions` directory, update the versions numbers, build the example, and run unit tests.

         $ ../gradlew build

 2. Next start a locator, start two servers, create a region, and deploy the function.

-        $ gfsh run --file=scripts/start.gfsh
+        $ gfsh run --file=build/start.gfsh

 3. Run the example to put entries into the region.